-- Clinical negligence is when healthcare professionals physically or mentally hurt you because of the standard of health care they gave you.
+- Clinical negligence is when healthcare professionals cause physical or mental harm to you because of the poor standard of care they give you.

-- Proving clinical negligence is difficult.
+- Proving clinical negligence can be difficult.
 You should get legal advice if you think you have a claim.